 While soaking in warm water, the body experiences both psychological and mental changes.
 For example, as our circulation improves, we begin to think more clearly.

-The next time you feel tired or stressed, try a 20-minute soak in warm water, and take in the pure comfort of your hot tub.
+The next time you feel tired or stressed, try a 20-minute soak in warm water and take in the pure comfort of your hot tub.

 It’s no secret that busy and demanding lifestyles can increase stress levels.
 Left unchecked, this can lead to heart disease and high blood pressure.
-Soaking in a hot tub allows you to escape from the days stressors for a while and helps you recover emotionally and maintain a positive outlook on life.
+Soaking in a hot tub allows you to escape from the day’s stressors for a while and helps you recover emotionally and maintain a positive outlook on life.
 You might even find you’re able to handle the day-to-day tasks even easier than before.

 We are all aware of how relationships can fade over time and we often feel a need to reconnect.
 Taking our phones and other distracting devices out of the equation is the first step.
 Coming together in a hot tub is the next.
 Whether you have a teenager who has grown distant or you simply just yearn for some alone time with a spouse or loved one, a hot tub can be a great answer.

-Because of the buoyancy of water, it lightens the load on our bones and muscles when we are in it.
-And with relaxing warmth added to the equation, buoyancy in a tub of water loosens muscles before a workout, or soothes them afterward.
+Because of the buoyancy of the water, it lightens the load on our bones and muscles when we are in it.
+And with relaxing warmth added to the equation, buoyancy in a tub of water loosens muscles before a workout or soothes them afterward.
 This is great for relieving the tension most of us carry around every day, not just after exercise.

-Sleep is super important for each and every one of use, and while you might get the required 7-8 hours each night, it’s the quality of sleep that is often overlooked.
+Sleep is super important for each and every one of us, and while you might get the required 7-8 hours each night, it’s the quality of sleep that is often overlooked.
 The Sleep Foundation recommends developing a relaxing routine before bed.
 Spending time in a hot tub or hot bath prior to going to sleep will help separate the day’s activities from the night of rest ahead.
-Most parents know this when raising an infant, and the same theory applies to when we are adults too.
+Most parents know this when raising an infant, and the same theory applies when we are adults too.
 Studies even suggest that soaking in hot water can ease the transition into a deeper sleep by reducing tension and stress.